cloudera/hue/docs/docs-site/content/administrator/administration/reference.md

 A Web proxy lets you centralize all the access to a certain URL and prettify the address (e.g. ec2-54-247-321-151.compute-1.amazonaws.com --> demo.gethue.com).

-Here is one way to do it with [Apache](http://gethue.com/i-put-a-proxy-on-hue/).
+Here is one way to do it with [NGINX](http://gethue.com/using-nginx-to-speed-up-hue-3-8-0/) or [Apache](http://gethue.com/i-put-a-proxy-on-hue/).